Gelio/url-poller/README.md

 poller.start();
 ```

-# Documentation
+## Documentation

 The idea of this poller is to fetch contents of websites in certain intervals and
 compare consecutive ones to check whether any changes were introduces to those websites.

 One use case of such a package is an email notifier for college test results.
 In my college we usually do not get notified at all about the results from tests,
-so by setting up this poller to query lectrers' websites I can send myself (and other people
+so by setting up this poller to query lecturers' websites I can send myself (and other people
 from my class) email (using _nodemailer_) about the results.

 The only thing exposed in this package is the `Poller` class:

 * `new Poller(options)` - creates a new poller instance.
 It has to be started
   with the `start` method.

   Possible options:
-  * `interval` (optional) - number of miliseconds between two consecutive polls.
+  * `interval` (optional) - number of milliseconds between two consecutive polls.
   The default is 60 seconds.
   * `requests` - array of urls/request options that will be polled.
   It may contain either urls as strings or options objects that comply with